-This Haunted hotel of Texas which is in the national register of historic places closed down in 1972.
+This Haunted hotel in Texas which is on the national register of historic places closed down in 1972.

 While legends suppose that the haunting started before the hotel went out of business, a bloody nude woman is the most reported spirit.

 If you would like to get a taste of how it feels staying in this facility, brace yourself for a night;

 Baker Hotel is expected to resume business soon as per reports which suggest a major renovation plan for this hotel.

 Many people feel that the 14-story hotel is haunted by old residents, with all kinds of sounds being heard from it and ghosts being seen every now and then.